MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Security Considerations

-SVCB/HTTPSSVC RRs are intended for distribution over untrusted channels, and clients are REQUIRED to verify that the alternative service is authoritative for the origin (similar to Section 2.1 of {{AltSvc}}).
+SVCB/HTTPS RRs are intended for distribution over untrusted channels, and clients are REQUIRED to verify that the alternative service is authoritative for the origin (similar to Section 2.1 of {{AltSvc}}).
-Therefore, DNSSEC signing and validation are OPTIONAL for publishing and using SVCB and HTTPSSVC records.
+Therefore, DNSSEC signing and validation are OPTIONAL for publishing and using SVCB and HTTPS RRs.

 Clients MUST ensure that their DNS cache is partitioned for each local network, or flushed on network changes, to prevent a local adversary in one